 Please navigate to Stores⟹Settings⟹Configuration⟹General⟹Currency Setup.
-You choose Default Config in the Current Configuration Scope section.
-Then fill in the required fields and click Save Configuration button.
+You choose the Default Config in the Current Configuration Scope section.
+Then fill in the required fields and click the Save Configuration button.

 Display currency is the one that is used to show product prices on each store view.
 How the price of a product is displayed now depends on currency rates between the base currency and display currency.

 Allowed currency: you can select as many currency currencies as you want.